xm1701/bcPRS/README.md

 # Description

 This tutorial details the steps of obtaining bias-corrected genetic correlation estimator using cross-trait polygenic risk scores.
-The preprint could be found at https://arxiv.org/abs/1903.01301.
 Briefly, the genetic correlation between two complex traits estimated by cross-trait PRS can be biased towarded zero.
-We quantify the asymptotic limit of this bias and propose the bias-corrected estimator of genetic correlation.
+We quantify the asymptotic limit of this bias and propose the bias-corrected estimator of PRS-based genetic correlation.
+The preprint can be found at https://arxiv.org/abs/1903.01301.

 # Overview